Herman & Associates: Psychodiagnostic Evaluations

 Santa Clarita/Valencia Office: 27201 Tourney Road, Suite 201-U Valencia, CA 91355 661.286.1200

 There are many potential reasons for underperformance at school, work, or on the job.
-For nearly 30 years Herman & Associates has provided private, independent, comprehensive psychodiagnostic / psychoeducational assessments for individuals suspecting that they have an attention disorder (ADHD / ADD), specific learning disability (SLD), social (pragmatic) communication disorder, autistic spectrum disorder (ASD), and/or social-emotional factors (anxiety, depression, etc.) contributing to diminished performance.
+For over 30 years Herman & Associates has provided private, independent, comprehensive psychodiagnostic / psychoeducational assessments for individuals suspecting that they have an attention disorder (ADHD / ADD), specific learning disability (SLD), social (pragmatic) communication disorder, autistic spectrum disorder (ASD), and/or social-emotional factors (anxiety, depression, etc.) contributing to diminished performance.
 We have an experienced, licensed, multidisciplinary team of professionals who assess children (over 4 years old), adolescents, and adults to determine the underlying reasons for poor performance.

 Best Practice Assessments

 Our psychodiagnostic evaluations testing protocols for ADHD, ADD, SLD, ASD, social (pragmatic) communicaiton disorder, and other issues meet or exceed "best practice" and our experienced multidisciplinary team of professionals help individuals understand the challenges they have encountered.
 These psychoeducational assessments are often the turning point in a person's life.
 An accurate diagnosis validates why an individual has been struggling and provides both clarity and relief when they better understand precisely what is causing the problems.
 They not only leave the psychodiagnostic assessment process knowing what the problem is, and what it is not, but they have a comprehensive plan on how to address it.
 Self-awareness is the first key step in being able to take charge of a problem and make the corrections necessary for success!

 Our comprehensive psychodiagnostic assessments closely examine many factors associated with the learning process.
 Our assessments take the best from psychology, education, and neuropsychology.
 This includes in-depth interviewing and testing in the attention, cognition, academic, and social-emotional domains.
 They are designed to meet or exceed the testing criteria outlined by the Collegeboard for Students with Disabilities.